zhiyiscottsun/pediatric-ibd-llm-narratives/README.md

 ### `generated_narratives/`

-Contains the generated narratives for each of the six evaluated LLMs.
+Contains the generated narratives for each of the six evaluated LLMs:

-Suggested organization:

 - `GPT-5`
 - `Gemini-2.5-Pro`